boukandouramhamed/hello-world/README.md

 # hello-world
 Simple  application to deploy in kubernetes with basic configuration files and a helm chart.
 The application consiste of serving a simple file "index.html" with apache.
-Deploying this application will generate three replica-set which can be modified inside the `deployment.yaml` or just run `kubectl scale deployment --replicas=x` where `x` is the desired pod number.
+Deploying this application will generate three replica-set which can be modified inside the `deployment.yaml` or just run `kubectl scale deployment "deployementname" --replicas=x` where `x` is the desired pod number.
 # Build
 In order to deploy this application you need first to build the docker image:
   - Clone this project and run inside the project `docker build -t image-name:tag .`